Bridget Corke Photography

 Composition

-• Headshots are closely cropped to the head and shoulders, focusing on the face with even lighting to ensure clarity and a neutral background to minimize distraction.
+• Headshots: Feature a close crop to the head and shoulders, focusing on the face with even lighting and a neutral background to avoid distractions.

-• Portraits offer more flexibility in composition.
-They can include the full body or part of it, with various backgrounds or environments that add context or narrative to the image.
+• Portraits provide flexibility in composition.
+They can potentially include the full body or parts thereof, with varied backgrounds that add narrative or contextual depth.

 Expression and Mood

-• Headshots require a neutral or professional expression that reflects the subject's role or industry.
-The mood is typically subdued to ensure the focus remains on the suitability for professional roles.
+• Headshots require a neutral or professional expression suitable for the subject’s professional role.
+Maintain a subdued mood to keep the focus on professional suitability.

 Lighting

-• Headshot lighting is straightforward and flattering.
-It often uses soft, diffused light to minimize shadows and highlight the face evenly.
+• Headshots use straightforward, flattering lighting with soft, diffused light to minimise shadows and highlight the face evenly.

-• Portraits can employ various lighting techniques, including dramatic, high-contrast lighting, to create mood, depth, or focus on specific features of the subject.
+• Portraits employ diverse lighting techniques, including dramatic and high-contrast options, to create depth or focus on particular features.

 Styling

-• Portraits allow for more creative styling with different outfits, makeup, and accessories that reflect the shoot's theme or the subject's personality.
+• Portraits encourage creative styling choices, including outfits, makeup, and accessories that align with the shoot’s theme or the subject’s persona.

 Intended Audience

-• Headshots are aimed at potential employers, casting agents, or business clients who need a clear and professional representation of a person.
+• Headshots target potential employers, casting agents, or business clients needing a clear, professional representation.

-• Portraits can target audiences, including family, friends, and the general public, especially in artistic or thematic photography.
+• Portraits are intended for a broader audience, including family, friends, and the general public, particularly for artistic or thematic displays.

 Technical Requirements